Two Functions Out-of-the-Box CRM Software Can't Do

 Depending on the sales arrangement of your organization, CRM could require customized mapping from other systems, special configuration or personalized training to support the business and its users.
 No out-of-the-box CRM does this automatically.
 Ultimately, effective mapping in CRM augments its functionality to become faster, smarter and more adaptable to business changes.

-Tracking of Meaningful Metrics
+Tracking Meaningful Metrics

 Metrics, business processes and KPIs are different for every business.
-Out of the box, not even the most sophisticated CRM knows what drives your bottom line.
+Out of the box, not even the most advanced CRM knows what drives your bottom line.
 What metrics are valuable in gauging business activities?
 CRM software won’t know unless it is configured to monitor and understand these valuations and their significance in business outcomes.

 But your company's sales opportunities are endless once your processes are effectively mapped.
 The best part about today’s CRM display configuration is that users do not have to possess any technical background to customize their own dashboards.
 Busy users are more likely to adapt to innovations if they don't require extensive IT support.
 Plus, they can work faster and smarter when they can easily personalize their dashboards to view their most important data in a comprehensive format.

-How to Configure CRM to Your Business
+How to Align CRM with Your Business

 It’s important for businesses to know and understand exactly how they use data and perform value-added processes.
 Prior to purchasing a CRM tool, identify the real challenges you face and specific functions that users require.
 We recommend deploying a CRM system that solves a problem that is presented by your current functions and processes.
 Often businesses replace a legacy system with cutting-edge software but utilize the same inefficient processes because they don't identify their problems.
 By failing to map processes and understand where they need improvement, organizations waste their investment.